josephwhite/Archipelago/worlds/nodebuster/docs/setup_en.md

 See the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn more.

 ### Where do I get a YAML?
-You can either download it from the repo.
+You can either download it from the [mod release page](https://github.com/Emerald836/Emerlads-Nodebuster_AP_Mod/releases).
 Or you can generate a template with the Archipelago Launcher after installing the APWorld.

 ### Joining an Archipelago Game in Nodebuster
 1. Start the game after installing all necessary mods.